 - Assumes responsibility if the treasurer is unavailable to perform

 - Carries on all correspondence on behalf of the student government

 - Helps school become recognized in the community

 The transition to middle school is a significant event in the life of a young person and strategies are needed to support this process.
 During the spring of their 7th Grade year, students can apply and interview to be a part of the WEB program.
 WEB is a leadership program designed to facilitate leadership growth in its members while also supporting 6 grader's transition to middle school.
 In addition to building connections, the structure implemented by the WEB program has the power to change the culture and climate of a middle school.

 The Indian Crest Yearbook Club looks to design and deliver a quality school yearbook to commemorate the current school year with memories of 6th, 7th, and 8th grade students.
 Students, in any grade, who are interested in digital design, will work on computers to produce a yearbook that captures those memories.
-This club meets after school throughout the school year with the club advisor.
+The club meets during Focus and occasionally after school.